The Art of Meaning Making

 The Art of Persuasive Writing

 This half-day workshop explores the craft of writing clearly and persuasively in English.
-Participants work through a method for systematic self-editing, moving from drafting to de-risking – reduce misunderstanding.
-Originally designed for professional and intercultural contexts, it is suitable for any group that communicates in writing.
+Participants work through a method for self-editing, focused on reducing the risk of misunderstanding.
+Originally designed for professionals in intercultural contexts, it is suitable for any group that communicates in writing.

 Critical Thinking: Making Good Decisions

 Many professional and personal challenges are not about doing, but deciding.
 This is particularly true for entrepreneurs and innovators.
-This interactive workshop explores critical thinking as a practical skill for navigating uncertainty, framed as discernment rather than cynicism.
+This interactive workshop explores critical thinking as a practical skill for navigating uncertainty, with particular interest in bias, trust, and self-awareness

 The Art of Problem Solving